trillianx/educative_notes/Patterns for Coding Questions/Patterns for Coding Questions.md

 >    Given an array of sorted numbers and a target sum, find a pair in the array whose sum is equal to the given target

-We could solve this problem we make use of two pointers, one on each side of the array.
+To solve this problem we make use of two pointers, one on each side of the array.
 Then we use the following logic:

 *   If the sum of the elements for the two pointers is greater than the target sum, we decrease the second pointer
 *   If the sum of the element is less than the target, we increase the first pointer